Malnes/PowerStats/README.md

 # Power Platform Report

-This PowerShell script is designed to manage and monitor Microsoft PowerApps environments, flows, applications, and other related elements within a Power Platform environment.
-It provides an automated way to retrieve and display various statistics and settings related to PowerApps and Power Automate (formerly Microsoft Flow).
+This PowerShell script is designed to assist IT administrators in understanding current level of adoption of the Power Platform within their organization.
+It provides a high-level overview, showing the number of active resources within each category, such as Power Apps and Power Automate flows.
+The script's primary purpose is to quantify these resources in a straightforward manner, enabling IT teams to gauge the overall usage and adoption of the Power Platform in their organization.
+This aggregated data is crucial for understanding whether the current scale of Power Platform activity warrants the establishment of a more structured governance framework, like a Center of Excellence.

 ## Prerequisites